A walk through this Site of Special Scientific Interest takes you from stream-soaked valley floor, up steep slopes to level land at the top. Read more

-Take a walk at Langford Lakes Nature Reserve around the 4 beautiful lakes to spot birds inc Kingfishers and maybe even an otter.
-Visitor toilets.
-Find out more… Read more
+Take a walk at Langford Lakes Nature Reserve around the four beautiful lakes to spot birds including kingfisher and maybe even an otter.
+Read more

 Blackmoor Copse was our first nature reserve and we have been looking after it since 1962.Read more

-We are turning this former military airfield back into wildlife-rich hay meadow...Read more
+This former military airfield is being turned back into wildlife-rich hay meadow.Read more

 The eight meadows that make up this nature reserve on the edge of the Braydon Forest are awash with wild flowers and alive with insects during summer.Read more